Augmented Reality v. Virtual Reality

 For example, let’s say a mechanic is repairing a custom jet engine.

-He is on the ground with the plane in Boston, and he is using MR technology to collaborate (via our AiR Suite software) on the repair with the engineer in Germany who originally designed the engine.
-The engineer can use MR glasses and their related visual display field to circle a part that needs attention.
+He is on the ground with the plane in Boston, and he is using MR technology to collaborate (via our AiR Enterprise software) on the repair with the engineer in Germany who originally designed the engine.
+The engineer can use MR glasses and their related visual display field to “virtually circle” a part that needs attention.
 When the mechanic looks away, that circle will remain around the object and out of the mechanic’s field of vision until the mechanic looks back at that spot, where the circle will remain.

 AR technology still allows the part to be circled in the mechanic’s visual field, but the circle is tied to the field of vision, not to the object.